Appeals Court Affirms FCC’s Spectrum Authority, FTC Privacy Rulemaking, (Root) Beer and Broadband

 “Ultimately, the American Data Privacy and Protection Act is necessary to establish comprehensive national statutory privacy protections for all Americans and I’m committed to getting it passed and signed into law.”

-New Beer and Broadband episode features Broadband Breakfast’s Drew Clark
+(Root) Beer and Broadband episode features Broadband Breakfast’s Drew Clark

 Bonfire Engineering and Construction on Thursday released a new episode of its “Beer and Broadband” podcast.